basho/basho_docs/source/languages/en/riak/ops/building/installing/aws-marketplace.md

  You can find more information on connecting to an instance on the official [Amazon EC2 instance guide] (http://docs.amazonwebservices.com/AWSEC2/latest/UserGuide/AccessingInstances.html).

  *WARNING:* The following clustering setup will *not* be resilient to instance restarts unless deployed in Amazon VPC.
-For hints on how to deploy in Classic EC2, see [/ops/tuning/aws] (AWS Tuning)
+For hints on how to deploy in Classic EC2, see [[AWS Performance Tuning]].

 1. On the first node obtain the internal IP address: